tum-lkn/tschdata/README.md

 - M. Vilgelm, M. Gürsu, S. Zoppi, W. Kellerer, **Time Slotted Channel Hopping for Smart Metering: Measurements and Analysis of Medium Access**, IEEE SmartGridComm, Sydney, Australia, November 2016 (accepted for publication)

 The data is distributed under the GNU GPLv3 license.
 If the data is used in a publication, we ask you to cite the above paper.
+If you find any bugs or inconsistencies, please contact the authors.

 # Project structure: